[Chapter Four: Judges of El]

 Now one can imagine a scene not unlike that of George Washington at the Battle of Trenton, where the victorious forces are sleeping soundly after continuing their celebration of their recent easy and nearly bloodless victory.
 Abraham pounces, kills the leaders of the foreign forces, snatches Lot, harries them as far as Damascus, then evacuates the scene before the forces of the enemy can regroup and exact vengeance upon him without reversing themselves and traveling southward again.

-There is nothing particularly miraculous, or metaphorical, or even apparently exaggerated about this account.
+There is nothing particularly miraculous, or metaphorical, or even apparently exaggerated about this account, even ignoring the possibility that Abraham also had Egyptian troops under his command.
 To claim so would be equivalent to accusing American historians of telling a Christmas tale about the German mercenary Hessians and he who chopped down the national American world (cherry) tree because Old George was seriously outnumbered, though some who would have Abraham living in an earlier period find it hard to believe that he would have been able to defeat what they believe was the army of Hammurabi or another of the kings of Babylonia with a force numbering just over 300.
 What bothers historians, and everyone else who views the bible, most, from a standpoint other than that of Sunday school teachers, is that Abraham is normally viewed as a shepherd rather than as a military tactician.
 But as we shall see in Chapter Six, even the king of Babylon, Hammurabi, referred to himself as "the salvation-bearing shepherd," without necessarily having spent his life herding sheep.

 To have any hope of understanding who Chedorlaomer and his compatriots were, and where they came from, we need to look at the route that they took on their way toward their ultimate battle with the kings of the Plain.
 We are told in the bible that the invaders conquered the following peoples in the following order: